 “Wherever you stand in the fight, we think its outcome is one of vital importance,”

 ...which is why I am spending so much time on this.

-Bearing this in mind, I then decided to write to the email address on the web site and see if I could get a response privately, since he obviously did not want to do it in a public arena.
-The resulting correspondence can be seen below, but I reproduce it here for three reasons:
+Bearing this in mind, I then decided to write to the email address on the website and see if I could get a response privately, since he obviously did not want to do it in a public arena.
+The resulting correspondence can be seen below, and I reproduce it here for three reasons: